coder309533/priceco-website/README.md

 # priceco-website
-This is the repository for my website called priceco.
+This is the repository for my website called PriceCo.